rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/beae75ae-b158-4e26-b30b-958bffd4f222)

-#### Filter Type
+#### Filter Types

 The Filter type dropdown appears in the top of the Filter Dialog.
 Here you choose the operator that should be used to filter the data.
 The options are:
-- Include: the values in the data must match any of the filter values exactly
+- __Include__: the values in the data must match any of the filter values exactly
-- Exclude: rows from the data appear only when the value from the respective item does not match any of the filter values.
+- __Exclude__: rows from the data appear only when the value from the respective item does not match any of the filter values.
+(Negated include)
-- Like: the values in the data must match the pattern of one or more filter values
+- __Like__: the values in the data must match the pattern of one or more filter values.
+The pattern is a simple [SQL LIKE pattern](https://duckdb.org/docs/sql/functions/pattern_matching.html#like) which supports % (percent sign) as wildcard for zero or more arbitrary characters, and _ (underscore) as wildcard for a single arbitrary character.
-- Not Like: the values in the data must not match the pattern of any of the filter values
+- __Not Like__: the values in the data must not match the pattern of any of the filter values.
+(Negated Like)
-- Between: the values of the data must be between the filter value-ranges
+- __Between__: the values of the data must be between the filter value-ranges.
-- Not Between: the values of the data must not be between any of the filter value-ranges
+- __Not Between__: the values of the data must not be between any of the filter value-ranges (Negated Between)

+#### Array Filter Type

+Array-valued attributes support filtering using the regular Include/Exclude and Between/Not Between filter types.
+In addition, 4 array-specific filter types are supported:

+- __Include Has Any__: Include the rows if the array contains any of the selected filter values.
+- __Exclude Has Any__: Exclude the rows if the array contains any of the selected filter values.
+(Negated Has Any)
+- __Include Has All__: Include the rows only if the array contains all of the selected filter values.
+- __Exclude Has All__: Exclude the rows only if the array contains all of the selected filter values.
+(Negated Has All)

 #### Finding Filter Values
 In the top of the Filter Dialog there is an input where you can type a value that will be used as a pattern for retrieving values from the respective item.